santiagosayshey/DigiBrain/content/Computer Science/Operating Systems/Tutorials/Tutorial 1.md

 >
 > **Answer:**
 >
 > There is 1 stack per thread.
-Each stack
+Each thread has access it's own local variables, function call data, etc, except they all share the same bit of heap memory that allows them to "communicate" with each other.
+If threads did have the same shared stack (as you might intuitively deduce), it would be almost impossible for them to execute simultaneously.
+Each thread pushing and popping and writing and reading  from the same moat the same time is largely impossible.

 > [!example] Question 3
 > Draw a diagram that illustrate the transitions of a process state for
 > a) a non pre-emptive scheduler